How Long Does Adderall Stay in Your System?

 Adderall is absorbed in the gastrointestinal tract and either deactivated by the liver or eliminated unchanged in the urine.
 About 20-25% of it is converted to metabolites, including hippuric and benzoic acids.5

 How long Adderall stays in a person’s system depends on a number of factors.
 For example, the rate at which the drug is eliminated from a person’s body can be affected by the pH of the person’s urine.
-A person with a low urine pH will tend to eliminate the drug faster, while a person with a higher pH may eliminate the drug more slowly.5
+A person with a low urine pH tends to eliminate the drug faster, while a person with a higher pH may eliminate the drug more slowly.5

 Other factors that can affect how long Adderall stays in a person’s system include:6